TETRA888/CalculatedMonkeys/README.md

 # This is a simple script that randomly assigns colors to the faces of "Suzzane" the monkey from Blender, adds a VR headset and also arranges the generated monkeys in a circular array!
 ## The way it works is quite simple, here are the steps:
 ### 1. We initially, generate the monkey mesh using primitive Blender-Python operations
-### 2. Next, we select the individual monkeyh mesh and iterate through the faces using a library called BMesh, this essentially provides easier mesh handling
+### 2. Next, we select the individual monkey mesh and iterate through the faces using a library called BMesh, this essentially provides easier mesh handling
 ### 3. We then randomly assign the color to that face and thats it!

 ## Now as for the VR headset, well...